 - Andy Warhol Museum - Did you know that Pittsburgh was Warhol's hometown?
 Free with Carnegie Mellon ID.

 - Carnegie Museum of Art - free with Carnegie Mellon ID.
-Attached to the Natural History museum, located just a block from Mellon.

-- Mattress Factory - Free with CMU ID. modern art installations.
+- Mattress Factory - modern art installations.

 - Carnegie Science Center - free with Carnegie Mellon ID, has an Omni Max theatre.

 - UPMC Sportsworks

 - Cathedral of Learning, University of Pittsburgh - check out the nationality classrooms to reflect the culture and heritage of Pittsburgh's diverse ethnic population.